bakpakin/Fennel/macros.md

 ### macrodebug

-Quoting is notoriously subtle and often trips new macro authors up.
+Quoting is notoriously subtle and often trips macro authors up.
 If you run into trouble, `macrodebug` can save the day by showing you precisely what your macro is expanding to.
 It's a tool you can run in the repl to inspect the results of the macro expansion: